Debugging Guide for Workspaces

 Issue: FME fails to read from an Esri Geodatabase.

-Issue: Error when connecting to a Web Site using the HTTPCaller.
+Issue: Error when attempting to connect to a website using the HTTPCaller.

-If the issue is still unresolved then proceed to the final step.
+If the issue remains unresolved, proceed to the final step.

 Please complete the following to ensure that you receive timely and correct technical assistance.